enzo-dante/tech_prep/README.md

 11. individually run implemented functions until all failing tests resolved in test suite

-# Content Management System
+# resources Management System

-A content management system (CMS) is a tool that allows you to build all of the pieces of your website - from text to photos to widgets - via an easy-to-use interface.
+A resources management system (CMS) is a tool that allows you to build all of the pieces of your website - from text to photos to widgets - via an easy-to-use interface.

 With a CMS like Wordpress, Wix, or Atlassian's Bitbucket, you don’t need to write your own code; instead, you can apply pre-created templates and plug-ins to quickly and efficiently build a website.